airr-community/airr-standards/docs/packages/airr-R/vignettes/Usage-Vignette.rst

 ----------------------------

-The ``airr`` package contains the function ``write_rearrangement`` to write rearrangement files in AIRR format.
+The ``airr`` package contains the function ``write_rearrangement`` to write Rearrangement records to the AIRR TSV format.

 .. code:: r